|

 on and intervene to improve the long term health of

+these individuals."
 Vitamin D deficiency also may be associated with

 hyperglycemia, insulin resistance, hypertension and